lotlouischoitslab/Computational_Transportation_Science/README.md

 | 40 | D-|
 | 0 | F|

+**UIUC CEE 310 Transportation Engineering is run independently.
+I am NOT using their grading to compute what the proposed transportation engineering course will be like.
+If you are an undergraduate student at UIUC who needs course credit AND letter grade for CEE 310, please take their course.**

 ## Lecture Attendance:
 - Please go to lecture to meet new friends and professors.
 You will have a much diverse understanding of how transportation engineering is applied into many different fields in our modern society.